webtides/luna-docs/content/docs/components/concepts.md

 ---
 # Components

-Components are the main building block of moon-js.
+Components are the main building block of luna-js.
 They allow a great level of encapsulation and abstraction while still being extremly flexible.

 ## Rendering Components